FrontierDevs/G3-Applications/README.md

-# G3---app
+# Genisys3 Application

-Genisys3's official Android Application
+Our support application is coming soon